 - The vast majority of gifts inside Christmas crackers never last beyond the end of the meal.
 Consider getting crackers with just jokes and hats, and make sure to recycle the paper and cardboard afterwards.

-People often travel significant distances to visit family and friends at Christmas time – what some environmentalists refer to as love miles.
+People often travel significant distances to visit family and friends at Christmas.
 These journeys matter to people, but they can be done in a more environmentally-friendly way.

-- Avoid air travel if you can, this is one of the largest carbon impacts an individual can have.
+- Avoid air travel if you can, as this is one of the largest carbons impacts an individual can have.

 - A lot of people are travelling at the same time – check to see whether you can share a car or take public transport.